|Trail Features:||Panoramic Views, Lake, Wildflowers|

 At almost nine-tenths of a mile hikers will reach the Bearpaw Lake Trail, which branches off towards the right.
 This trail follows along the eastern shore of Leigh Lake, and eventually travels to Bearpaw Lake.
 To continue on towards Holly Lake hikers should veer to the left and head towards the Paintbrush Canyon Trail.

 A short distance from the junction the trail crosses over the Leigh Lake Outlet.
-Although the trail sign at the junction is a little confusing, you'll want to turn left and cross the footbridge.
+Although the trail sign at this junction is a little confusing, you should turn left and cross the footbridge.

 From the footbridge the trail skirts away from the lake and begins making a moderate climb through a lodgepole pine forest.
 At almost 1.6 miles it reaches the Paintbrush Canyon Trail junction.
 The trail continuing straight ahead resumes the loop hike around String Lake, while the trail leading up the switchback on the right continues towards Paintbrush Canyon.
 Hikers should turn right here to continue on towards Holly Lake.

 At roughly 3 miles from the trailhead, near the mouth of Paintbrush Canyon, you'll begin passing through an extremely long stretch of huckleberries, which will go on almost continuously for the next mile or so.
 You'll definitely want to make a lot of noise as you pass through this section of trail.
 In grizzly country it's always a good idea to travel in groups of at least three people.
 You should also carry bear spray, and know how to use it.